 The inclusion of the mining sector, and its associated sectors, in NATO’s PfP program would directly support regional stability by reducing dependency on single-source suppliers, as well as single-source purchasers, and mitigating the risks associated with geopolitical tensions.
 NATO’s assistance to Partner nations to develop their own resources will most importantly enhance their autonomy, while also reducing their strategic vulnerabilities and strengthening their own defence capacities.

 Let me mention one possible principal initiative and three possible subsidiary initiatives.
-The principal initiative consists in the extension of NATO’s Critical Energy Infrastructure Protection (CEIP) programs to the protection of mining and export infrastructure for rare-earth elements as well as other raw materials crucial for defence applications.
+The principal initiative consists of the extension of NATO’s Critical Energy Infrastructure Protection (CEIP) programs to the protection of mining and export infrastructure for rare-earth elements as well as other raw materials crucial for defence applications.

 Through its various platforms, NATO could promote member-state involvement in securing these supply chains.
 The CEIP framework can facilitate technical support from NATO member states to secure key mining infrastructure and transport routes along the Middle Corridor.